Games for Change honors Gordon Bellamy of USC Games and Gay Gaming Professionals

 Games For Change is honoring educator Gordon Bellamy with its prestigious Vanguard Award for his role as a game industry leader and LGBTQ+ champion.

-Games For Change is a nonprofit taht runs the game conference and festival, promoting the power of games for social impact.
-It takes place on July 14 to July 16, and Bellamy will be honored at the G4C Awards Ceremony on July 14 at 4:30 p.m.
-Pacific time.
+Games For Change is a nonprofit that runs the game conference and festival, promoting the power of games for social impact.
+It takes place on July 14 to July 16, and Bellamy will be honored at the G4C Awards Ceremony 4:30 p.m.
+Pacific time on July 14.
 Humble Bundle will also receive the inaugural G4C Giving Award for its fundraising efforts for charities.

 Bellamy is a visiting scholar at USC Games and the CEO of Gay Gaming Professionals.
 He’s a boisterous fellow that I used to run into frequently at game industry events (when they were still happening), and he always had a big smile and bubbly things to say.
 I’ve also found that he has a serious side, and that is one of the reasons he is getting the award.

-Susanna Pollack, president of Games for Change, said in an interview with GamesBeat that the group has a history of honoring academics who do research or other impactful things that benefit the whole industry.
-Bellamy has done those things as well as made a difference for people in underserved communities, she said.
+Susanna Pollack, the president of Games for Change, said in an interview with GamesBeat that the group has a history of honoring academics who do research or other impactful things that benefit the whole industry.
+Bellamy has done those things as well as made a difference for people in underserved commun ities, she said.

 Bellamy has played key business and product leadership roles at Tencent, Electronic Arts, as a designer on Madden NFL Football (back in the 1990s), and at MTV.
 He has also served as executive director of both the Academy of Interactive Arts and Sciences and the International Game Developers Association.